Our life in Christ (3:1-17)

 Teachings about holiness

 |22 Slaves, in all things obey those who are your masters on earth, not with external service, as those who merely please men, but with sincerity of heart, fearing the Lord.|

-Paul advocated the slaves of the day to likewise obey their masters with sincere hearts. the slavery as an undesirable situation, Paul's goal was not open rebellion, but harmony within society.
+Paul advocated the slaves of the day to likewise obey their masters with sincere hearts--not slavery as an undesirable situation.
+Paul's goal was not open rebellion but harmony within society.
 Of course, eventually society would be changed from within as all people obeying Christ's example and teaching.

 Slavery back then was not like it was here in the United States 200 years ago.
 Slavery was often considered a vocation that people voluntarily entered into.